-Latina Modular 01 Limited (the "Entity") was incorporated as a Bermuda exempted company on September 22, 2014 under the laws of Bermuda.
+La Covadonga Limited (the "Entity") was incorporated as a Bermuda exempted company on June 6, 2013 under the laws of Bermuda.
 The Entity has a registered office at Canon's Court 22 Victoria Street, Hamilton, Bermuda.
 For Mexican tax purposes, the Entity's address is Horacio 1855, 5th floor, Los Morales Polanco, Mexico City, and Zip Code 11510.

-The main activities of the Entity is the leasing of a Modular rig ("Modular 01") for jack up's maintenance to Constructora y Perforadora Latina, S. A. de C. V., ("CP Latina") the direct parent, company incorporated in Mexico.
-As of December 31, 2014, the Entity is in the pre-operating stage; per the terms of the lease agreement signed with CP Latina, operations will be initiated in September 2015.
+The main activity of the Entity is the leasing of a Jack up ("La Covadonga") for oil and gas drilling to Constructora y Perforadora Latina, S. A. de C. V., ("CP Latina") the indirect parent, company incorporated in Mexico.